vmware-tanzu-labs/cf-mgmt/docs/config/README.md

 # org name
 org: test

+# added in 1.0.9+ to allow renaming orgs
+original-org: foo

 org-billingmanager:
   # list of ldap users that will be created in cf and given billing manager role
   ldap_users: